FirelyTeam/firely-docs/vonk/features/auditing.rst

 For transactions and batches the audit plugin will create an AuditEvent for the transaction/batch as a whole *and* one for every entry in the transaction/batch.

-Vonk does not allow you to update or delete the AuditEvent resources through the RESTful API so the Audit log cannot be tampered with.
+Firely Server does not allow you to update or delete the AuditEvent resources through the RESTful API so the Audit log cannot be tampered with.
 You can of course still manipulate these resources directly on the database, for instance to offload a surplus of old AuditEvent resources elsewhere.
 Please :ref:`vonk-contact` us for details if you want to do this.